Latest posts by Susan Silver (see all)

 - The Challenge of Love on the Logarithmic Scale - February 14, 2019

 I was casually hanging out with my brother and his wife while they were on vacation.
 We started talking about Disney princesses of all subjects.
 I don’t have a lot invested in this type of talk.
 I’m more attracted to Marvel and Star Wars when it comes to Disney properties.

 People love to make assumptions when it comes to the question of “What Disney princess would you be?”
 It seems so inconsequential but people (especially those close to us) want to see if they can guess rightly.
-It is another way of showcasing your identity.
-It seems harmless, right?
+Just another way of showcasing your identity.
+Harmless, right?

 People always peg me wrong.
 They think that Belle is my favorite.
 I get it.
 She’s quiet, introverted, and into books.
 People are right.
 I am those things, but it doesn’t match well with my personality.

 Moana and Expression of Identity

 Moana is a movie that moved me quite literally.
 I was at the edge of my seat.
 Especially during the finale with Te Kā and the reveal.
 I won’t spoil it but I hope you’ve seen the film.
 If not, what are you waiting for?

 The theme of Moana is clear, it’s about finding yourself and being true to the voice inside of you.
 I would say that my goal in life is to learn to love myself… all of myself.
 Even the things which make me weird, awkward, or downright mean.
 Mostly, I want to forgive myself for all those mistakes which I now view as life lessons.
 The things is, life moves quickly and it doesn’t wait for us to catch up.
 To live in the moment is to know uncertainty and find comfort in the self.